usnpeepoo/cmss13-design-docs/jobs/warcorrespondent.md

 ## Alternatives

 Literally any roleplay job that isn't immediatly affiliated with a faction and has similar gameplay to CL (Sandbox mode) would fufill this goal in the same way.
 Only thing I can think of similar to WC is the PMC bodyguard that SuperReallyCoolGuy was gonna make, other than that I got nothing.
-## Potential Changes

-Add more stuff to the Journalists camera, possibly give them some other unique features.
-When WC players spawn in they get a choice from either Marine or Independent which sets them on their alignment for the round, they get a whole new office, vendor, and new clothes.
-A new fancy camera also spawns in there that can take more photos then other cameras.
-Also with this MR I've changed camera code a bit to include the amount of photos left whenever you examine a camera.